THE MARYLAND PSYCHIATRIC SOCIETY, INC.

 Section 5.
 NOMINATIONS BY PETITION: Any voting member with a signed petition, including ten (10) voting members may, on his or her own initiative, make a nomination for any office by letter to the Chair of the Nominations and Elections Committee.
 Such petitions must be in to the MPS office by not later than February first of that election year to be included on the ballot.
 All nominations by petition must include a signed letter from the nominee, expressing his or her willingness to be nominated and to fulfill all of the requirements and demands of office if elected.

 Section 6.
-ELECTION: Election shall be by secret mail ballot.
+ELECTION: Election shall be by secret mail ballot or electronic voting as determined by the Council.
 While all positions may be contested, the positions of Councilor-at-Large and Members of the Nominating Committee shall always be contested.
 All responses from voting members postmarked within thirty (30) days of mailing shall be considered valid.
 The candidate for each position receiving the greatest number of votes shall be declared elected, a quorum being required.
 If there are more than two nominees for a given position the votes for that position shall be counted preferentially.
 The results of the election shall be announced at the next Council meeting and published in the next available District Branch publication.

 ARTICLE VI VACANCIES, RECALL, RESIGNATION OF ELECTED OFFICERS